Oxanorbornadiene

 Oxanorbornadiene (OND) is a bicyclic organic compound with an oxygen atom bridging the two opposing saturated carbons of 1,4-cyclohexadiene.
 OND is related to all-carbon bicycle norbornadiene.

 Synthesis

+OND can be prepared by cycloaddition of furan to cis-1,2-bis(phenylsulfonyl)ethylene followed by removal of the phenylsulfonyl groups.

-While unsubstituted OND is known, the most useful OND derivatives are dialkyl OND-2,3-dicarboxylates, readily obtainable by a Diels–Alder cycloaddition between furans and acetylenedicarboxylates such as DMAD.
+Useful OND derivatives are dialkyl OND-2,3-dicarboxylates, readily obtainable by a Diels–Alder cycloaddition between furans and acetylenedicarboxylates such as DMAD.

 Properties

 OND-2,3-dicarboxylates (thereafter referred to as OND) display unusually high reactivity towards organic azides and thiols.
 OND–thiol adducts are prone to retro-Diels–Alder fragmentation, which occurs with widely variable rates.